 In a recent article I shared my hopes for the upcoming Warhammer: Total War III, focusing on general gameplay improvements over any sort of setting-specific content.
 Among them, I talked about the dubious autoresolve feature of the game, which has been reworked in the recent string of patches.
 These changes have been received with much excitement by the community, but actually made things worse in my opinion.

 Autoresolve is effectively a mechanic to help you bypass content.
 You don’t want to fight literally every battle in the game, because a lot of them won’t pose any challenge at all.
 You get to skip any battle you want at the cost of surrendering your role in determining the exact outcome, which becomes riskier the bigger the battles you decide to skip are.
-If you auto-resolve a 50/50 battle or one that involves dozens of units, you don’t really have a right to complain when you lose a strong cavalry unit or siege engine in spite of winning.
+If you auto-resolve a 50/50 battle or one that involves dozens of units, you don’t really have a right to complain when you lose a strong cavalry unit or artillery piece in spite of winning.
 That’s the price you pay for taking the easy way out.

 Randomness is treated as something scary here, something to be combated to make the game better.
 In reality, the randomness is what makes many strategy games engaging; the ability of the game to catch you by surprise and force you to reinvent your strategy.
 Knowing that each battle has a predetermined outcome that you can just see beforehand is, frankly, lame.
 Your decision-making at that point isn’t strategy, it’s paperwork.

 I find it a shame to see Creative Assembly cater to this kind of playstyle, where certain victories and constant expansion are prioritized.
 The Total War games have the potential to be so much more than glorified map-painting tools, so it makes me sad that the run-up to the series’ big finale kicks off on such weak overhaul.